 The processor's floating-point instructions recognize a set of real, integer, and BCD integer data types.
-See Section 7.4., "Floating-Point Data Types and Formats", for a description of FPU data types.
+Refer to Section 7.4., "Floating-Point Data Types and Formats" in Chapter 7, Floating-Point Unit for a description of FPU data types.